Progressivism in the United States: Environmental justice

-Modern progressives advocate strong environmental protections and measures to reduce or eliminate pollution.
+Contemporary progressives advocate strong environmental protections and measures to reduce or eliminate pollution.
 One reason for this is the strong link between economic injustice and adverse environmental conditions as groups that are economically marginalized tend to be disproportionately affected by the harms of pollution and environmental degradation.

 Social justice

 In the 21st century progressives in the United States are advocating for the implementation of legislation that will promote a more equal society and help reduce the gaps between diverse populations in the American society, including the gaps between populations of different races, gender gaps and socio-economic gaps.
 Progressives support the promotion of criminal justice reform to rectify systemic injustices, and the eradication of discriminatory practices in areas such as employment and housing.

-Definition
+Definition debate within the Democratic Party

 With the rise in popularity of progressives such as Alexandria Ocasio-Cortez, Bernie Sanders, and Elizabeth Warren, the term progressive began to carry greater cultural currency, particularly in the 2016 Democratic primaries.
 While answering a question from CNN moderator Anderson Cooper regarding her willingness to shift positions during an October 2015 debate, Hillary Clinton referred to herself as a "progressive who likes to get things done", drawing the ire of a number of Sanders supporters and other critics from her left.
-Senator John Fetterman has moderated his foreign and domestic positions that have arisen in late 2023 such as the war in Gaza and the increased illegal immigration on the southern border creating doubts about his progressivism.
-Questions about the precise meaning of the term have persisted within the Democratic Party and without since the election of Donald Trump in the 2016 United States presidential election, with some candidates using it to indicate their affiliation with the left flank of the party.
+Senator John Fetterman, who was elected on a progressive platform, later shifted to the right on foreign policy and domestic positions on issues such as the war in Gaza and the increased illegal immigration on the southern border, later stating that he no longer considered himself a progressive.
+While debate about the ideological scope of the term has persisted within the Democratic Party and without since the election of Donald Trump in the 2016 United States presidential election, the label in a partisan context generally indicates some affiliation with the more left flank of the Democratic Party.